 How to make your home heating system more efficient TODAY

-If you need to replace your boiler, a modern condensing gas boiler can be able to be powered with the proposed 20% hydrogen supply and as and when a 100% hydrogen supply is ready in the future your boiler will be able to be modified.
+If you need to replace your boiler, a modern condensing gas boiler could be for you.
+It can be powered with the proposed 20% hydrogen supply.
+Then, as and when a 100% hydrogen supply is ready in the future, your boiler can be modified.

-Hydrogen boilers aren’t yet ready to be installed into homes but that doesn’t mean you have to wait to make your home more efficient.
-This is because modern condensing gas boilers are highly efficient and can make your home more comfortable.
-Not only that but you’ll also be reducing your carbon emissions and potentially your heating bills too.
+Hydrogen boilers are not yet ready for home installation.
+However, that doesn’t mean you have to wait to make your home more efficient.
+This is because modern condensing gas boilers are highly efficient.
+They can reduce your carbon emissions, and potentially your heating bills, too.

-Alternatively, you could turn to a low carbon heating system such as a heat pump, solar thermal or biomass boiler.
-These heating systems are all powered by renewable energy sources and don’t release carbon into the atmosphere.
+Alternatively, you could turn to a low carbon heating system.
+Foe example, a heat pump, solar thermal or biomass boiler.
+These heating systems are all powered by renewable energy sources.
+So they don’t release carbon into the atmosphere.

-Greening this system is a huge challenge, the reality is that all options for us to decarbonise our heating systems will require significant disruption and cost.
-However the urgency of climate change means there really isn’t any reason to delay.
+Making this system green is a huge challenge.
+The reality is that all options for us to decarbonise our heating systems will require significant disruption and cost.
+However, the urgency of climate change means there really isn’t any reason to delay.